-When selecting investments, the Investment Adviser will refer to research analysing a wide range of economic data and market behaviour, known as "macro research", with a focus on a range of macro factors and macro themes (explained below), with a view to building a well-diversified portfolio in relation to risk allocation and achieving capital appreciation in varying market conditions.
-The macro research may be produced by the Investment Adviser or another member of the BlackRock Group, or by a third party.
+The Investment Adviser will refer to qualitative (i.e. judgement-based) and quantitative (i.e. mathematical or statistical) research analysing a wide range of economic data and market behaviour, with a focus on the five Megatrends and a range of other "thematic trends".
+The research may be produced by the Investment Adviser or another member of the BlackRock Group, or by a third party.